List of Home and Away characters introduced in 2017: Robbo

 At the near conclusion of Robbo's trial, with the jury having reached a verdict, and the Judge about to read it out, the Australian Federal Police (AFP) unexpectedly storm into the courtroom and hastily seize Robbo.
 An AFP officer tells Tori to forget Beckett Reid ever existed as Robbo is rushed into an unmarked police van.
 Robbo is taken to an unknown AFP base and is cuffed to a table in an interview room.
 During the interview, his memories start coming back as he sees dozen of pictures of him and his family.
 An AFP officer, Lance Salisbury (Angus McLaren), tells Robbo that he is an AFP officer.
 Lance confirms to Robbo that his real name is Ryan Shaw, and explains that Robbo was working undercover as Beckett Reid to track down the people that killed his family.
 His real identity was completely wiped off of the system like he never existed.
 A new fictional identity was created as part of the cover story to ensure the crimes that he had supposedly committed never actually happened, and that no one knew he is an AFP officer.
 Additionally, it is further revealed that Robbo was sent to Summer Bay to protect Kat as part of his undercover mission, but everything went wrong when he lost his memories.
 Robbo returns to the Bay, accompanied by Lance, for unfinished business.
 Lance returns all of his belongings, including his real passport, driver's licence, and credit cards.
 Additionally, Lance gives back Robbo's AFP ID badge and advises him to think about returning to AFP.
-Robbo soon approaches Ash to tell him everything, but Ash refuses to listen to him, but eventually goes with Robbo to hear the truth where he finds out Robbo was a AFP officer.
+Robbo soon approaches Ash to tell him everything, but Ash refuses to listen to him, but eventually goes with Robbo to hear the truth where he finds out Robbo was an AFP officer.
 Robbo decides not to return to the AFP and purchases the local gym instead.
 He finds support from Jasmine Delaney (Sam Frost) and they become close, but she tells him that she just wants to be friends.
 However, she realises that she has romantic feelings for him and they start a relationship.
 Shortly after Tori asks Robbo if he would father a child with her using IVF and he agrees.
 Tori becomes pregnant, but she later has a miscarriage and Robbo decides he does not want to try again.
 He proposes to Jasmine, who accepts.
 Robbo later learns that Tori used a second embryo to get pregnant again and that Jasmine knew.
 He ends their engagement and leaves the Bay.
 Robbo returns two months later for Tori's first ultrasound at the hospital.
 Jasmine sees him and leaves, refusing to talk to him.
 Robbo tries to talk to her, but Jasmine struggles with his presence and admits that his departure brought up memories of her father leaving her when she was young.
 The couple eventually reconcile and get married, but during the reception the AFP arrive and escort Robbo, Jasmine and Tori to a safe house.
 Robbo later does hypnotherapy to try and remember what happened to Dylan Carter, the first try is unsuccessful when he attacks Alex Neilson (Zoe Ventoura).
 But the second try they tie Robbo to the chair and are successful.
 Robbo was involved in a car accident and was taken to the hospital, his surgery was successful but Robbo later suffers from a hemorrhage and despite the doctors best efforts to revive him, he dies, he later appears to Jasmine in a dream.